karashow/CM-method/CMM/README.md

 Here a description of the files.
   - `CM_method.sage` contains an algorithm for the CM method.
-  - `classpoly.sage` contains the functions that provide the computation of the Hilbert and the Weber-gamma polynomial.
+  - `ClassPoly.sage` contains functions proving the computation of the Hilbert and the Weber-gamma polynomial.
+  - `ModFun.sage` is made up of funtions which evaluate mofular forms.
+  - `test.sage` contains various tests functions.

 # Instructions